 - The program will proceed with the interview questions for you to enter the appropriate information to complete the amended return and at the end of the process you will be prompted to print the amendment form and provided the mailing address for the form (note that you may have already completed both Steps 1 and 2 that are listed on the screen Amended Return - Four Steps if you have followed all of the above instructions)

 The amended return, Form 1040X, will need to be printed when completed and mailed to the IRS.
 Be sure to submit a copy of both original Federal returns with the amendment (Form 1040X) as this will help the IRS to track the combining of those two returns.
 Amended returns cannot be e-filed.
-Normal processing time for Forms 1040X is 8 to 12 weeks from the IRS receipt date.
+Normal processing time for Form 1040X is up to 16 weeks from the IRS receipt date.
+Please see Amended Tax Return FAQs for additional information.

 You may also need to verify with your state whether amending the federal return necessitates that you also amend your state return